Breword/tmux/Getting-Started.md

 ### About tmux

-tmux is a terminal program which allows multiple other terminals to be created and accessed from a single terminal outside tmux. tmux - and any terminals created inside it - may be detached from the terminal where it is running and and later reattached to the same or another terminal.
+tmux is a program which allows multiple terminals to be created and accessed from a single outside terminal. tmux - and any terminals created inside it - may be detached from the terminal where it is running and and later reattached to the same or another terminal.